Aperture-Diversion/Rasbot/README.md

 ---

+### Features:

+* Tweeting info about him and the project itself - 3 times a day.

+* Tweeting the CPU temperature every 5 hours

+* Replies to your tweets with a random, unintelligent answer.

+* If you include the keywords "how", "are" and "you" in your tweet, he will tell you how he's feeling at the moment.

+---

 You can give it a try and follow me/it/us @RPi2Bot on Twitter.
-Rasbot will already tweet various stuff during the day, including some info about him and his CPU temp.

-You can also tweet him with @RPi2Bot and he'll reply.
-If you want to know how he's feeling, just be sure to include the words "how", "are" and "you" in your tweet!

 Here, have a direct link: https://twitter.com/RPi2Bot/